 Though their own culture is distinct and sophisticated, the Koreans are heavily influenced by the neighbouring Chinese, adopting Buddhist and Confucian philosophy, Confucian education methods, a Chinese-style bureaucracy and the Chinese written language.

-Early in the 17th Century, the Manchus encroach from the north, establishing relations between the Koreans and the Qing Dynasty established by the Manchus in China.
+Early in the 17th Century, the Manchus encroach from the north, establishing relations between the Koreans and the Qing Dynasty in China.
 Western influences also come into play during the 17th and 18th centuries as Roman Catholic missionaries spread European ideas and philosophies.

 The Chinese influence is brought to an abrupt halt by the Sino-Japanese War of 1894-95 and an accompanying rebellion in Korea.
 Japan sends troops to aid the rebels against Chinese forces stationed in Korea then declares Korea independent after the Chinese are defeated.
 A 50-year period of effective Japanese control over Korea now begins.